Scott Daly: New York Guardians

 In October 2019, Daly was selected by the New York Guardians of the XFL in the open phase of the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Detroit Lions

 On May 4, 2021, Daly signed as a free agent with the Detroit Lions.
 He earned the long snapper job during the preseason after passing 17-year veteran Don Muhlbach on the depth chart.
 During the 2024 training camp, Daly was informed that rookie Hogan Hatten passed him on the depth chart, ultimately leading to Daly’s release.

 Chicago Bears

 On August 29, 2024, Daly was signed to the Chicago Bears' practice squad.
 He was promoted to the active roster on September 14 and started in lieu of the injured Patrick Scales.
 Daly would start all 17 of Chicago's games during the regular season.

 On August 27, 2025, Daly was released by Chicago as part of final roster cuts; he was re-signed to the team's active roster the following day.

+Tampa Bay Buccaneers

+On May 11, 2026, Daly signed with the Tampa Bay Buccaneers.
+He was waived on August 30.

+Green Bay Packers

+On September 2, 2026, Daly was signed to the Green Bay Packers' practice squad.
+He was released on September 14.

+New Orleans Saints

+On September 18, 2026, Daly was signed to the New Orleans Saints' practice squad.
+He was elevated to the active roster and played long snapper for the Saints in their September 20, 2026 win against the Baltimore Ravens.
+He was placed back on the Saints practice squad roster after the game but was picked up by Chicago Bears on September 22, 2026.

+Chicago Bears (second stint)

+Daly was signed to the Chicago Bears active roster off the Saints practice squad on September 22, 2026.